Neilsmahajan/watchlist-notify/README.md

 - Domain & TLS termination proxied by Cloudflare (Vercel also manages certs for the connected domain; Cloudflare in proxy mode supplies edge caching & security).
 - Backend (Go API) currently local / in development; will receive a subdomain (e.g. `api.watchlistnotify.com`) or path-based routing through Cloudflare once deployed.
 - Database: MongoDB Atlas (multi-region/backups).
 Local Docker can be used for offline development.
+- Cache: Upstash Redis (managed) stores TMDb search and availability responses; the backend gracefully falls back to a no-op cache if Redis is unavailable.

 ## 3. Tech Stack